openregister/registers-rfcs/content/metadata-log/index.md

 The reference implementation has a few bits of metadata (e.g.  description, name, fields) but the specification offers no way to consume them.

-This RFC aims to keep backwards compatibility by creating a new log to encode metadata changes with references to the data log to keep coordination with the original data log.
+This RFC proposes a new log to encode metadata changes which has references to the original data log.
+An important side effect of this approach is that it maintains backwards compatibility.

 ### Use cases